 Are you remodeling a kitchen?
 If so, getting a new range hood for your oven will be something on your list of things to pick out.

-When you remodel a kitchen there are SO many choices to make that it can be overwhelming.
+When you remodel a kitchen or add an island to your kitchen there are SO many choices to make that it can be overwhelming.
 Check out my kitchen remodeling checklist for a complete list of things to consider.

 What is the purpose of a Range hood?

 The reason that you need a vent hood in your kitchen is two-fold.
 If you cook a lot, the range hood clears out the smells so your kitchen doesn’t smell like whatever you just cooked.
 It acts much like an exhaust fan in a bathroom, sucking out smells.

 Vent hoods really help if you happen to generate a lot of smoke in your kitchen, from searing meat or burning something (does anyone else do that?).
 A good range hood can suck up the smoke quickly.